 Editor’s note: This is part two of a three-part series about college 529 savings plans.
 Part one is When Choosing Funds for Your College 529 Plan, Don’t Make This Mistake, and part three is College 529 Savings Plans: How to Get the Most Out of Them.

 When it comes to saving for college, the 529 plan remains extremely popular, with over $480 billion in assets as of 2021, according to Statista.
 In part one of this series, I reviewed how to maximize the growth in your 529.
 Many readers agreed with me that the age-based mutual fund options within 529 plans are often too conservative.

 Still, many parents had additional questions about how 529s work.
 After all, the plans are complicated and have very specific rules and regulations.
 In this article, I will summarize answers to the most frequently asked questions on 529s.

-Here's what you need to know about 529 plans:
+Here's a selection of what you need to know about 529 plans: